Update: Cryptopia was shut down in December 2019 after hackers stole funds of about$16 million. The below article is preserved for archival purposes.

 Cryptopia’s purpose is clear: an exchange to trade small market cap and lesser-known cryptocurrencies.
 Its security is relatively unknown, customer support lacking, but its coin selection is top of the class.

 If you only want to invest in some of the top cryptocurrencies, you should avoid this exchange.
-However, if you’re looking for diamonds in the rough, Cryptopia is probably your best bet.
-Sometimes, you gotta risk it to get the biscuit.
+However, if you’re looking for diamonds in the rough, Cryptopia may be a good choice.